The Best Solar Pool Heaters of 2023

 Material and Durability

-If you’re wondering, “How much is a pool heater?” it’s important to factor in the durability of the materials and design.
+If you’re wondering, “How much is a solar pool heater?” it’s important to factor in the durability of the materials and design.
 Most solar pool heaters consist of black polypropylene, which does an excellent job of absorbing the sun’s heat.
 Polypropylene is also flexible and fairly lightweight, which makes it easier for a DIYer to mount it to a roof than a large rigid solar panel.

-Although polypropylene is impervious to water, the material is susceptible to damage from UV rays.
+Although polypropylene is impervious to water, the material is susceptible to damage from UV light.
 For that reason, quality solar pool heaters use polypropylene treated with a stabilizer that protects it from the harmful effects of UV rays.
 This protective layer gives it an average lifespan of 15 to 20 years.

 Smaller stand-alone models designed to sit on the ground consist of plastic or polypropylene tubing encased in a weather-resistant box with a metal frame and glass or translucent plastic cover.